anykey111/xeh/README.md

-# The HEX Programming Language
+# The XEH Programming Language

 XEH is a dynamic, stack-oriented programming language designed for the interactive coding.
 Main language domain is binary data parsing.
 Its look like FORTH, but its not.
 XEH uses immutable data structures and reference-counting garbage collector.